ovosh2281337/bing-sd/README.md

 - Brian Oldham - a photographer who creates creatively or creatively.
 In stable diffusion, he helps to get professional, cinematic, creative photos or arts without additional tokens.
 Just write his name after the prompt.
 - Lisa Frank - an artist who makes mega colorful school supplies.
 In stable diffusion, she helps to get a bright and rainbow style with different animals, stars, hearts and other elements.
 - Simon Stalenhag - an artist who specializes in retro-futurism.
 In stable diffusion, he helps to get a cozy and major style with elements of old technologies, robots, rockets and other things from the past future.
 - Iryna Yermolova - an artist from Russia who creates magnificent works in oil.
 In stable diffusion, she helps to get a classic style of painting with realistic characters and landscapes.
-If you write her name with I (Irina), you can get a 3D effect on the art.
+If you write her name with I (Irina: 1.1), you can get a 3D effect on the art.
 - Todd Schorr - an American artist who works in the style of pop-surrealism.
 In stable diffusion, he helps to get Slavic motifs with khokhloma, ear-zagogulinki, molding and other elements of national color.
 - Alayna Lemmer - a star of art-station who creates magnificent landscapes, castles and magical creatures.
 In stable diffusion, she helps to get a fantasy style with detailed and colorful images.
 She is mandatory for any prompt in the genre of fantasy.
 - Andre Charles Boulle - a French artist who makes wood carvings and draws ornaments.
 In stable diffusion, he helps to get intrigue gold or golden effect on the art by adding low-res.